-Sushi has become a familiar food the world over.
-The image of sushi is so strong that many foreigners will equate Japan to sushi.
+Sushi has become a familiar food all over the world, but what is sushi really?
+The image of sushi is so powerful that many foreigners will equate Japan to sushi.

 This article will show you what sushi is and what its significance it holds to Japanese people.

 When someone asks what your favorite food is, many will include sushi in their list of favorites because it is a popular food associated with expensive taste and special occasions.
 Well, what does Japan feel about this then?